sourcegraph/handbook/content/company/strategy/code-graph/code-insights/index.md

 - Allow engineering leaders to export insights data to their preferred dashboards tools
 - Explore integrations with Code Monitoring

-#### "Exploration" Use Case Needs
+#### Exploration Use Case Needs

-We've learned a second major use case for Code Insights is "exploring" to discover areas of the codebase that need more attention or deviated from the standard.
-There are many "exploration" features that come heavily requested from users we also plan to develop.
+We've learned a second major use case for Code Insights is exploring, to discover areas of the codebase that need more attention or deviated from the standard.
+There are many exploration features that come heavily requested from users we also plan to develop.

 We will:

-- Explore new types of filters and "drilldowns"
+- Explore new types of filters and drilldowns
 - Build support for clicking into insights to see the code changes behind them

 #### Stability and Performance